 Make sure to witness the Poaiwa Petroglyphs before leaving the island to mark your Lanai trip as a complete one!

-In order to get to Poaiwa Petroglyphs, first, drive to Shipwreck beach, and get on a half-mile trail along which you will take in stunning coastal views.
+To get to Poaiwa Petroglyphs, first, drive to Shipwreck beach, and get on a half-mile trail along which you will take in stunning coastal views.

 The hike will lead you to Poaiwa Valley, where you will discover those petroglyphs carved on huge lava rock boulders, which were considered to be the ideal surfaces for recording historical events.